 On the wall is a very fine memorial brass to William Palmer, who died in 1683.

 Another excellent memorial is that of Thomas Clifford (d.
 1787) and his wife Barbara (d.
 1786) carved by John Moore.
 Clifford's epitaph reads in part, "His life was a pattern of every Social and Moral Virtue, And his Death of Heroic Patience, Resignation, and Christian Piety".

 Tucked into a corner of the north transept is the most interesting memorial, an chest tomb to Sir Edward Aston and his wife Joan.
-The Aston's effegies have been badly damaged (Sir Edward is minus his head for one thing), but the effegies and carvings of weepers and heraldic shields around the base of the chest are beautifully rendered.
+The Aston's effigies have been badly damaged (Sir Edward is minus his head for one thing), but the effigies and carvings of weepers and heraldic shields around the base of the chest are beautifully rendered.
 Legend says that the tomb was damaged when it was used to support a wooden jury box when St Mary's was used as an Assize court during the 18th century.

-One of the pleasures of exploring St Mary's church are the beautifully carved pew ends, most of the them installed during the church restoration by Sir Giles Gilbert Scott in 1841.
+One of the pleasures of exploring St Mary's church is the beautifully carved pew ends, most of them installed during the church restoration by Sir Giles Gilbert Scott in 1841.
 The figures are as diverse as they are vividly carved, with depictions of a crowned head, mitred bishop, winged angels, eagles, a woodpecker, and at least three carvings of a Green Man, a figure with foliage emerging from its mouth.

 I came to Stafford specifically to see the Ancient High House museum, but when I saw the tower of St Mary's peeking out from behind the timber-framed High House I knew i had to stop and explore.
 I'm glad I did, for St Mary's is a beautiful historic building, and well worth taking the time to visit.